Sathiyaraman-M/TargetPractice/README.md

 ## Day 15
 - Check whether the given matrix is symmetric or not
 - String with most consonants among given list of strings

+## Day 16
+- Print which is majority in a string - Vowels or Consonants